Some courses displayed may not be offered every year.

 Prerequisite: MCDB 1A, and EEMB 2 and MCDB 1B, and EEMB 3; Completion of all listed prerequisites with a grade of C- or better.

-Prerequisite: MCDB 1A, and EEMB 2 and MCDB 1B; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 An introduction to the classification, structure, life histories, and habits of annelids and arthropods, with emphasis on the aquatic fauna of the Santa Barbara area.

-Prerequisite: EEMB 142A-B-C; Mathematics 3A-B or 34A-B; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: EEMB 142A-B-C; Mathematics 3A-B or 34A-B or Math 2A-B; Completion of all listed prerequisites with a grade of C- or better.

 Introduction to the interaction of hydrodynamics with aquatic organisms and ecosystems and use of quantitative approaches in aquatic ecology.
 Case studies include examples from lakes, rivers, kelp forests, and coral reefs.